matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 that define the priority of the rule:

 before
-  Use 'before' with a rule_id as its value to make the new rule the next-less important rule with respect to the given rule. after
+  Use 'before' with a rule_id as its value to make the new rule the next-more important rule with respect to the given rule. after
-  This makes the new rule the next-most important rule relative to the given rule.
+  This makes the new rule the next-less important rule relative to the given rule.